0xMALVEE/jwt-secure/README.md

 ```

 ### @POST REQUEST -> /api/login
-This will automaticly set a http only cookie in your cookies in browser or any client you use like postman
+This will automaticly set a http only cookie in your cookies in browser or any client you use like postman.
+And at any route that has a controller that's inheriting from `ApiController` or whatever name you have for the base controller that request will be automaticly checked for a http only cookie and if that cookie is valid, if valid then it will put the user object retrived from model to `@current_user` instance that can be used anywhere in the controller, else it will give a response back saying invalid token if http cookie not present or it's wrong.
 <table>
   <tr>
     <td>